Fresh Peach Pie Bars

 - When the crust is baked, spread preserves over the top.
 Set aside.

 - Gently mix the peach slices with lemon juice.
-Toss the peaches with the four, cornstarch and cinnamon.
+Toss the peaches with the flour, cornstarch, and cinnamon.
 Set aside.

 - Arrange the peach slices, overlapping slightly if needed, in a single layer across the jam.
 Sprinkle with the 1 tablespoon of sugar.
 Sprinkle evenly with the streusel topping.